KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: Related Work

 \section{Related Work}

 \textbf{Code-specialized language models.} Beyond the general-purpose LLMs that our system can use as backends, a rich line of work has produced models specifically trained for code.
 Code Llama~\citep{roziere2023code} fine-tunes Llama~2 for code generation and infilling.
 StarCoder~\citep{li2023starcoder} trains on permissively licensed code from GitHub with a fill-in-the-middle objective.
 DeepSeek-Coder~\citep{guo2024deepseek} trains on a 2-trillion-token corpus of code and natural language with a repository-level context window.
 More recently, frontier models have been optimized specifically for agentic software engineering.
-Claude Opus~4.6~\citep{anthropic2026opus46} advances long-horizon coding and agentic task execution.
+Claude Opus~4.6~\citep{anthropic2026opus46} and its successor Opus~4.7~\citep{anthropic2026opus47} advance long-horizon coding and agentic task execution; OpenAI's GPT~5.5~\citep{openai2026gpt55} similarly targets agentic software engineering with strong code generation and tool-use capabilities.
 Cursor released Composer~2~\citep{cursor2026composer2}, a custom fine-tuned coding model trained with large-scale reinforcement learning.
 Kimi K2.5~\citep{kimiteam2026k25} is an open-source multimodal agentic model that jointly optimizes text and vision and introduces Agent Swarm for parallel task decomposition.
 GLM-5.1~\citep{zai2026glm51} is a 754-billion-parameter mixture-of-experts model from Z.ai that sustains autonomous coding over multi-hour sessions, achieving state-of-the-art on SWE-Bench~Pro.
 Our system is model-agnostic and can leverage any of these models through its pluggable LLM backend, benefiting from advances in code-specialized pre-training without architectural changes.